Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * [Fighters](#user-content-Fighter)

 #### Capture Installations <a name="CaptureInstallations_unitAbility"></a>
-When a player takes control of a planet while having a unit with this ability on it, he may capture all [installations](#user-content-Installation) on it.
+When a player takes control of a planet while having a unit with this ability on it, she may capture all [installations](#user-content-Installation) on it.

 #### Commando <a name="Commando_unitAbility"></a>
 Before the start of an [Invasion Combat](#user-content-InvasionCombats), the attacker may assign some of her units with this ability to enemy [installations](#user-content-Installation) on the planet.
 Assigned units do not take part in the Invasion Combat, and are automatically destroyed if the attacker loses, but if he wins, then installations to which a unit was assigned are captured instead of being destroyed.